-- February 2017: We launched our IT hygiene cloud module and our multi-SKU go-to-market strategy. - May 2017: We were named to CNBC's 2017 Disruptor 50 list. - July 2017: We launched our malware search cloud module. - November 2017: We launched our sandbox and vulnerability management cloud modules. - April 2018: We received the SC Award for Best Security Company for the second year in a row, as well as for Best Enterprise Security Solution, and also launched our Falcon Complete cloud module. - August 2018: We launched our device control cloud module. - September 2018: We received FedRAMP authorization. - September 2018: We were ranked number six in Forbes Cloud 100 List (second consecutive year on list). - October 2018: We were named to the Fortune Best Companies To Work For list (second consecutive year on list). - November 2018: We received the highest overall score among Customers' Choice vendors in Gartner Peer Insights for Endpoint Security and Endpoint Protection. - February 2019: We launched the first open cloud-based application platform for endpoint security and the industry's first unified security cloud ecosystem of trusted third-party applications. - March 2019: We announced the first enterprise EDR solution for mobile devices, which we expect will be commercially available later this year.
+- February 2017: We launched our IT hygiene cloud module and our multi-SKU go-to-market strategy. - May 2017: We were named to CNBC's 2017 Disruptor 50 list. - July 2017: We launched our malware search cloud module. - November 2017: We launched our sandbox and vulnerability management cloud modules. - April 2018: We received the SC Award for Best Security Company for the second year in a row, as well as for Best Enterprise Security Solution, and also launched our Falcon Complete cloud module. - August 2018: We launched our device control cloud module. - September 2018: We received FedRAMP authorization. - September 2018: We were ranked number six in Forbes Cloud 100 List (second consecutive year on list). - October 2018: We were named to the Fortune Best Companies To Work For list (second consecutive year on list). - February 2019: We launched the first open cloud-based application platform for endpoint security and the industry's first unified security cloud ecosystem of trusted third-party applications. - March 2019: We announced the first enterprise EDR solution for mobile devices, which we expect will be commercially available in the second quarter of fiscal 2020.